Lebanon County, Pennsylvania

 - Court & Divorce Records: 1813

 - Lebanon County Register of Wills/ Orphan's Court Clerk are often the same person, sometimes sharing the responsibility of the recorder of deeds and clerk of courts as well.
 The Register of Wills' principal duties include probating wills and accepting for filing all documents necessary to complete the administration of a decedent's estate.
 The Clerk of Orphans' Court, our office serves as the filing office and custodian of records for matters involving adoptions, guardianships and estate litigation.
 The office also issues all marriage licenses.
 Since 1885 the clerk of the orphans' court in each county has had the responsibility of recording marriages

 - Marriage & Probate Records: 1813

 - Birth & Death Records: before Jan 1906

 - Lebanon County Tax Assessor Office has tax records but may also be in the county commissioners' office or with the prothonotary.

-The following are web links to Genealogy and family history, Records and Resources relevant to Lebanon County.
+The following are web links to Genealogy, Records and Resources pertaining to Lebanon County.
 Each of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some require a cost.
 This is basically a listing which has been compiled or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to provide your own favorite Lebanon County genealogy or family history related sites.

 Lebanon Co.
 PA Maps, Atlases & Gazetteers